 These advantages are true for all American college graduates!
 The Hispanic Scholarship Fund is devoted to making certain that Latino students are given that opportunity.
 We are in the business of providing Latino students all the tools they need to apply to college, do well in their course work, graduate, enter a profession, excel, help lead our nation going forward, and mentor the generations to come.

-Below, college graduates share some words about college.
+Below, college students and graduates share some words about college.